amitu/vyasa/docs/shastra.md

 ## validation

-> **^shastra check verifies all shastra references^** - the check command validates:
+> **^vyasa verifies all shastra references^** - validation includes:
 > - all @shastra-name anusrits have matching aliases in shastra.json
 > - all shastra paths exist
-> - all uddhrit mantras exist in their source shastra
+> - all uddhrit mantras exist in their source shastra in mula form
-> - warnings if quoted bhasyas are tyakta in source

-> **^quoting tyakta triggers warnings not errors^** - if you quote a bhasya
+> **^quoting tyakta is an error^** - if you quote a bhasya that is tyakta
-> that is tyakta in the source shastra, vyasa check warns you but doesn't
+> in the source shastra, vyasa fails. you cannot reference abandoned knowledge.
-> fail. this gives you time to update your references.